Prince of Han (Ming dynasty)

-Prince of Han (漢王), was a first-rank princely peerage used during Ming dynasty, this princedin initially was created by Hongwu Emperor for his 14th son, Zhu Ying, but h's designation later changed to Prince of Su.
-This princedom later created again by Yongle Emperor for his secondson, Zhu Gaoxu.
+Prince of Han (漢王), was a first-rank princely peerage used during Ming dynasty.
+The peerage was initially created by Hongwu Emperor for his 14th son, Zhu Ying, but his designation later changed to Prince of Su.
+This princedom later created again by Yongle Emperor for his second son, Zhu Gaoxu.
 The princedom later abolished by Xuande Emperor after the Gaoxu Rebellion.